epacificnet/epac-node-client/README.md

-# @epas/node-client
+# @epac/node-client

 A Node.js SDK for the ePacific Telecom platform.
 Node.js applications can use this library to respond to [webhooks] and to make [REST API calls] to a sbc platform.

-> Note: One suggested way to get up and running with this Node SDK is to use the `npx create-epas-app` command, which will scaffold out a application for you using this SDK.
+> Note: One suggested way to get up and running with this Node SDK is to use the `npx create-epac-app` command, which will scaffold out a application for you using this SDK.

 ### Webooks
 To respond to webhooks, you will need a lightweight http server.
 An example is shown below using [express](expressjs.com).
 ```
-const {WebhookResponse} = require('@epas/node-client');
+const {WebhookResponse} = require('@epac/node-client');
 const express = require('express');
 const app = express();